hive-engine/nitrous/src/app/help/en/faq.md

 *   The Problem
 *   The Solution
-*   Four Winning Participants With NOBEL
+*   Six Winning Participants With NOBEL
 *   Some Rules
 *   The Whales
 *   NOBEL FAQ
 *   Further Information About NOBEL
 *   Disclaimer
 *   Contact
+*   Steem FAQ

 The Problem:
 ============

 A lot of people in the world work on charity projects or help their neighbors or do other good things to people.
 They don’t get rewarded for this and therefore they cannot help effectively nor do they have money for themselves (and need to have another job).
-On the other hand there are people willing to support needy people, but they don't know how to hand over the money to them.
+On the other hand there are people willing to support people in need, but they don't know how to hand over the money to them.
 With NGOs the donators don't see really what happens with their money.
 Also there is a loss due to transaction costs and middlemen.
 This is the targetgroup for the NOBEL world:

 *   People, who need help.
 *   People, who want to do something that counts to someone.